stevan/slight/README.md

 - **Recursion**: Full support for recursive and mutually recursive functions
 - **Quoting**: Quote expressions to treat them as data
 - **Macros**: Compile-time metaprogramming with `defmacro` for syntax transformations
+- **Processes**: Erlang-style actor model for concurrent programming with message passing

 ### Built-in Operations
 - **Arithmetic**: `+`, `-`, `*`, `/`, `mod`